PBGUX/pb-design-system/README.md

 npm install pb-design-system --save
 ```

-Then add a link tag in the document head AFTER the Bootstrap CSS:
+After installing, just add a link tag in the document head AFTER the Bootstrap CSS:

 ```html
 <link rel="stylesheet" href="node_modules/pb-design-system/dist/css/design_system.css">
 ```

-##Sass
+You are now all set, and will be using the Design System.
+Create an additional css file if needed with styles unique to your application.

-Reference the Design System .scss variables within your application Sass file to use the variables:
+If your project uses Sass for css, you can import the 2 provided partials into your scss file to gain access to the mixins and variables we used in creating the Design System.:

 ```scss
 @import 'bower_components/pb-design-system/sass/settings/mixins';